jeremytammik/3dwc/0046_jsfiddle_react.md

 Comphound, JsFiddle and My First React Component
 - prepare for conferences, RTC Europe in Budapest and Autodesk University in Las Vegas
-- implement a cloud-based universal component and asset usage analysis, visualisation and reporting, christened Comphound, for hounding our and tracking down those pesky components :-)
+- implement a cloud-based universal component and asset usage analysis, visualisation and reporting, christened Comphound, for hounding out and tracking down those pesky components :-)
 - looking at the React JavaScript library
 - implemented my first JsFiddle
 - taking a new look at the Autodesk View and Data API